jhaslowh/JC2-SES/README.md

 B - Blow up car
 U - Makes car fly up into air
 Arrows - Apply Linear Velocity to car
+P - Open Teliport map
+--- When map is open, click on a position to teliport there.

 ###Technical
 SES Version - 0.028